 At mile 3 you will be able to see the famous "Lover's Leap" on the left side of the river.
 On the right side of the river is the undeveloped Lovers Leap recreation area.
 There are no bathrooms or trash cans so please pack out what you bring in.

-11:00AM - Check in at the Knights Ferry Rafting Customers Parking Area.
-On weekends look for the red River Journey Tent.
-On weekdays look for us by the yellow rafts by the river.
+11:00AM - Weekends: Check in at the Knights Ferry Rafting Customers Parking Area.
+On weekends look for the red River Journey tent.
+Weekdays: Meet us at our river store in downtown Knights Ferry (parking behind the store)

 11:15AM - After gearing up for the trip and a safety orientation you will board the rafts at the Knights Ferry Visitor's center.
 Our guides will prepare the equipment and begin a safety talk for all participants.